 Darker and Edgier: Though pretty mainstream by today's standards, the first Punisher miniseries (Circle of Blood) was a far cry from most other Marvel Comics products of the mid 1980s.
 Today, The Punisher: Frank Castle (the MAX imprint title) is the epitome of this trope for Marvel.

 Death by Newbery Medal: Frank's old guard dog, Max, which was killed off in the same arc it was introduced in.
 It's shot by a gangster trying to raid one of Frank's hideouts.
 When Frank sees that he's dying, he puts him down with a knife.
 Frank's crying when he does this.
+In a later two-parter, Max was retconned into surviving, and he's quite possibly still around to this day.

 Depraved Dwarf: Frank and Wolverine take on an entire gang of these at one point, led by the midget brother of a mafia boss killed by Frank.
 It doesn't end well for them (or Wolverine).

 The Determinator: Frank, of course.
-As he once said "A man who doesn't have anything to lose, can't help but win."
+As he once said, "A man who doesn't have anything to lose, can't help but win."

 Dirty Coward: About 95% of the criminals behave like this when on the wrong end of a gunpoint, begging Frank for their lives and promising him anything and everything (this never helps).
-The remaining 5% are mostly Psychos For Hire or otherwise too raving mad to feel fear - only very rarely you can see a sane villain who just has enough guts for something like "Facing the Bullets" One-Liner.
+The remaining 5% are mostly Psychos For Hire or otherwise too raving mad to feel fear — only very rarely do you see a sane villain who just has enough guts for something like "Facing the Bullets" One-Liner.

 The Dreaded: Frank himself.
 The white skull on his chest has become such a terrifying icon of death that just the sight of it can make men from EASTERN EUROPEAN DEATH SQUADS fall to their knees and sob for mercy.